-Note: To add rule profiles to preloaded templates, first make a copy of the template and then add the rule profiles.
+To add rule profiles to preloaded templates, first make a copy of the template and then add the rule profiles.

-☐ Click "Asset Templates" in the Project Explorer view and then click " New Asset Template" in the toolbar.
+Click "Asset Templates" in the Project Explorer view and then click " New Asset Template" in the toolbar.

-Alternately, open the New menu in the toolbar and click " Asset Template".
+Alternately, open the New menu in the toolbar and click "Asset Template" The templates that you create appear in the Project Explorer view in the Asset Templates folder.

-Note: This creates an asset template at the top level.
+This creates an asset template at the top level.
 Select a folder before clicking "New Asset Template" to create the template in a specific location.
 Use the New Folder feature in the toolbar to create folders to organize the templates.